thepoppycat/BBCS-X-NoSQL/README.md

 For this workshop, we would be using:
 - [MongoDB](https://www.mongodb.com) as a remote server database for storing our data
-- [Gitpod](https://www.gitpod.io) as a online environment to run our code (as gitpod allows for some usage of terminal commands)
+- [Gitpod](https://www.gitpod.io) as a online environment to run our code (as gitpod allows for some usage of terminal commands which we will be using later for importing our json file to the MongoDB server)

 Before we begin, we would need to download mongodb